Mary Ritter Beard papers

 Scope and Contents

 A small amount of biographical material includes photographs and clippings.
 The correspondence spans the mid-1940s to early 1950s.
 Letters exchanged between Beard, Dorothy [Dick] Brush, and Ethel Weed pertain to a proposed book on Japanese women's history.
 The project began as a collaboration between Brush and Beard.
-Beard ultimately authored Woman as Force in Japanese History (1953).
+Beard ultimately authored The Force of Women in Japanese History (1953).
 Ethel Weed provided research assistance and served as a liaison between Beard and Shidzue Kato, a prominent Japanese activist and Diet member involved in the drafting of the Japanese Constitution following World War II.

 Correspondence between Beard, Margaret Grierson, and Grierson's companion Marine Leland offers special insight into Beard's personal life.
 The correspondence details Beard's professional life in the 1940s and 1950s as well.
 She deposited the materials from the defunct WCWA at Smith, Radcliffe College (at what would become the Schlesinger Library), and elsewhere, and the correspondence documents Beard's efforts to continue the mission of the WCWA.
 Beard and Grierson collaborated to establish the Sophia Smith Collection and sought each other's advice in their efforts to preserve and promote women's history.
-There is a microfilmed copy of Beard's outgoing correspondence that includes correspondence in the Beard Papers and other collections of the Sophia Smith Collection.
-See the Appendix at the end of this finding aid for a list of correspondents.

 The writings of Mary Beard include printed magazine articles and speeches.
 A typed and printed syllabus and bibliography prepared for the American Association of University Women analyzes the "Changing Political Economy as it Affects Women."
 There are also typescripts and research materials from various projects undertaken by Beard in the 1940s, including notes on women in American history and a study of the representation of women in the Enclyclopedia Britannica.
 A significant amount of material was generated from the Japanese women's history project.
 The collection contains third party correspondence concerning research and the manuscript, typescripts of sections of the project, and research materials, including clippings about Shidzue Kato [see also incoming correspondence from Ethel Weed for notes from an interview of Kato].
 The Papers contain printed copies of several of Beard's books, including those coauthored with Charles Beard.